AND CERRO JEFE.

 visiting on the way is Las Nubes.

-Entrance park fee for foreigners is US $5.00 per person.
+fee to gated community park fee is US $25.00 per person.

-With an early morning start, expect to see by noon 60 to 80
+early morning start, expect to see by noon 60 to 80 species.

-species.
-By the end of the day a final count of 90+ is
+By the end of the day a final count of 90+ is common.

 You will be birding cooler highlands at about 1,000m (3000